 There were also daily awareness exercises that you could practice throughout your day.
 It helped you stay more present and see how random and transient life can be.
 Each of these daily awareness practices was different every other week.
-They were a great way to remind you to look at your world in a different way, not through the screen of the mind, but through your ground of being, consciousness, or awareness.
+They were a great way to remind you to look at your world differently, not through the screen of the mind, but your ground of being, consciousness, or awareness.

 Each new broadcast also came with written work.
 These exercises and questions reinforce the teachings.
 It did help to write things out on paper.
 I kept a journal for each session.
 It was helpful to look back at the end of the retreat and review some of the feelings and thoughts I was going through.

 Another nice feature was called impact reports.
 This area allowed you to post your experiences with the group and Adyashanti.
 All of the posts are anonymous.
 This was one of my favorite parts because I could see what others were experiencing during the retreat.
 I could relate to their posts.
 This retreat brought out a lot of feelings and emotions that I would usually try to avoid.
 Many of the meditations evoked some repressed feelings that came to the surface.
 It was nice to express what I was going through with people in the impact forum.
 Numerous people were dealing with the same issues.

 There was also an area to ask Adyashanti direct questions about the broadcasts, coursework, and meditations.
 This was a very informative area and great to get advice directly from the teacher.

 Registration and Access

 You don’t have to be technical to participate in an online retreat.
 This retreat offered a simple way to register.
 The website and user interface was easy to access through a laptop, tablet, or phone.
 The live broadcast, guided meditations, and retreat materials were readily available.